-SCHEDULE A - SALES

-LINE 1: Artistic work sales - Include all artistic work sales for the year in any way related to Rhode Island businesses, including any sales exempt from tax.
+SCHEDULE A - SALES LINE 1: Artistic work sales - Include all artistic work sales for the year

-- LINE 1a: Artistic, composed, or written works (one of a kind or limited edition) sales. - LINE 1b: Enter all other sales. - LINE 1c: Gross sales.
+- JNE 1: Artistic work sales Include all artistic work sales for the year in any way related to Rhode Island businesses, including any sales exempt from tax. - LINE 1a: Artistic, composed, or written works (one of a kind or limited edition) sales. - LINE 1b: Enter all other sales. - LINE 1c: Gross sales.
 Add lines 1a and 1b and enter total on this line. - LINE 2: USE TAX.
 Enter cost of tangible personal property purchased outside of Rhode Island tax free for use, storage or consumption by you in this state during the year or cost of personal property purchased for resale and subsequently used or consumed by you during the year rather than being sold.
 Also, include on this line the amount of any other transactions during the year subject to the sales and use tax and purchased without payment of the tax. - LINE 3: TOTAL SALES FOR THE YEAR.
-Add lines 1c and 2 and enter total on this line.
+Add lines 1c and 2 and enter total on this line